 - The villain Barnaby in the Francoeur version of Babes in Toyland gets "We Won't Be Happy 'Til We Get It" along with his henchmen in which all three are cheerfully villainous and happily list off the lengths to which they will go if they can get even a dime out of it.

 - Barnaby later has the solo "Castle in Spain" which isn't exactly a traditional villain song, but considering part of it is about the reprehensible things he'll do for the heroine if she marries him it probably counts.
 The worst bit is that he thinks he's being charming and clearly doesn't understand how repulsed she is by not only the prospect of marrying him but the fact that he plans to, basically, become an even more evil slumlord than he already is in order to support her and himself in a life of luxury.

-- Leprechaun in the Hood ends with the titular creature singing a rap song about how bad he is.
+- Leprechaun in the Hood ends with the titular creature rapping about how bad he is.
 "Lep in the Hood, Up to no gooooood"